Angela is an avid reader who studied English Literature in college. She has a passion for the written word and loves literature.

 - Witches - evil mortal people who got caught up in dark magic.

-Not only do Seth and Kendra learn that the butterflies are actually fairies, but everything they once saw as normal things has a hidden truth.
+Not only do Seth and Kendra learn that the butterflies are fairies, but everything they once saw as everyday things has a hidden truth.
 Fablehaven is one of just a few remaining strongholds for magic in the world.
-Mull does a great job explaining the world where fairies roam, demons lurk, and unicorns are the rock stars of the world.
-Preserves, such as Fablehaven, are intended to protect the magical creatures that live there, although these areas are designed to be a safe haven for these magical creatures, but not always safe for humans.
+Mull does a great job explaining the world where fairies roam, demons lurk, and unicorns are the world's rock stars.
+Preserves, such as Fablehaven, protect the magical creatures that live there.
+However, these areas are designed to be a haven for these magical creatures, but they are not always safe for humans.

 As the series goes on, Mull introduces a few of the other preserves where magical creatures are becoming increasingly dangerous for them.
-He does an excellent job making each place unique, yet believable.
-Each preserve contains their own charm, own creatures, and own dangers.
+He does an excellent job making each place unique yet believable.
+Each preserve contains its own charm, own creatures, and own dangers.

 Mull does a fantastic job building characters who are true to themselves.
 Although some have surprising backgrounds, they are believable, sometimes unpredictable, and lovable.

-Seth Sorenson - Mull uses Seth's curious nature as a means to move the story along.
-It's often Seth's disobedience to his grandfather that causes chaos, yet through his dedication to the cause of good magic, he, his sister, and the Knights of the Living Dawn learn how to save not only the magical realm but the world as well.
+Seth Sorenson - Mull uses Seth's curious nature to move the story along.
+Seth's disobedience to his grandfather often causes chaos, yet through his dedication to the cause of good magic, he, his sister, and the Knights of the Living Dawn learn how to save not only the magical realm but the world as well.

-Stanley and Ruth Sorenson - Seth and Kendra's grandparents, who take care of Fablehaven, introduce Seth and Kendra to it in hopes that someday they will take over the preserve and care for the magical creatures eventually.
+Stanley and Ruth Sorenson - Seth and Kendra's grandparents, who take care of Fablehaven, introduce Seth and Kendra to it in hopes that they will someday take over the preserve and care for the magical creatures.

-Doren and Newel - Two of my favorite characters are the satyrs that Seth befriends, Doren, and Newel.
-They love all things technology and junk food, although Grandfather Sorenson strongly discourages these pastimes.
+Doren and Newel - Two of my favorite characters are the satyrs that Seth befriends, Doren and Newel.
+They love technology and junk food, although Grandfather Sorenson strongly discourages these pastimes.
 Satyrs, as a whole, including Doren and Newel, are an unruly bunch.
-Satyrs are known for their obnoxious fun-loving ways, which contrast with the centaurs who have a superiority complex and take life very serious.
+Satyrs are known for their obnoxious fun-loving ways, which contrast with the centaurs, who have a superiority complex and take life very seriously.